Last Updated on

 Places to Visit, Things to Do…

-Canberra’s National Arboretum is located on a 250-hectare site just 6km from the centre of Canberra, Australia and near Lake Burley Griffin.
+Canberra’s National Arboretum is located on a 250-hectare site just 6km from the center of Canberra, Australia and near Lake Burley Griffin.

 With an aim to become one of the greatest arboreta in the world, the Arboretum is a place of beauty with forests featuring trees which are threatened or rare.
 First opened in February 2013, the Arboretum is attracting many visitors from Canberra, Australia and around the world.
 It is already contributing to the protection of tree species and tree diversity worldwide, as well as generating new research and understanding of how trees grow, survive and adapt.

-The Testra Tower on Black Mountain is well worth visiting, prices for admission are not overly expensive and the views are stunning by day and night.
+The Telstra Tower on Black Mountain is well worth visiting, prices for admission are not overly expensive and the views are stunning by day and night.

 National Gallery of Australia Vision: The cultural enrichment of all Australians through access to their national art gallery, the quality of the national collection, the exceptional displays, exhibitions and programs, and the professionalism of our staff.
 Purpose: The purpose of the Gallery is to serve the public by enhancing understanding and enjoyment of the visual arts.